CS FMP 200 - Car radio AEG - Free user manual and instructions

 When TA mode is on and a traffic announcement is transmitted:

-Temporary switch over to an EON linked station when EON detects a traffic announcement on that other program.
+Temporary switch to an EON linked station when EON detects a traffic announcement on that other program.

 When TA mode is on, TA of individual segment is turned on.